timurbl78/FropInterpreter/F Language Description.md

 Integer : DecimalDigit { DecimalDigit } <br />
 DecimalDigit : 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 Real : Integer .
 Integer <br />
 Boolean : true | false

+## Some clarifications
+Note that unlike some other languages of Lisp family, F doesn't provide NIL symbol, hence, there is no such command as "isempty" to check the list.
+In order to do so, one should type "(isnull (head lst))" where lst is a name of the file.
+Comments are denoted as "#" and everything after tht symbol till the end of line is ignored.